 Absolutely!
 Carpooling is legal with respect to two criterias:

-- The driver would have made the similar trip anyway
+- The trip must be planned in advance.
+In other words, the driver would have made the trip anyways.

 The Ministry of Transportation encourages carpooling among citizens.
 According to the Canadian Transportation Act, carpooling involves a transport performed on a common route and does not require any license or transport permit.
 The exchange of money would only be covering transportation costs with no profit making.
 Only the owners of taxi permits are allowed to make revenues out of transport activities made by car.